DFO-NOAA-Pacific/surveyjoin/README.md

 When interpreting the data, be aware that--while generally the gears and sampling protocols are similar among surveys-- there are invariably differences in the gear and/or how it is fished, which can influence catchability and selectivity.
-For example, the eastern and northern Bering Sea surveys employ a much smaller footrope and different net than the other Alaskan surveys.
+Most notably, the eastern and northern Bering Sea Shelf surveys employ a much smaller footrope and different net than the other Alaskan surveys.
+However, there is ongoing research to calibrate catch at size between Bering shelf and slope surveys that provide a way of standardizing catches for some common species.
+Aside from empirical calibration, differences in catchability among surveys may be accounted for in a statistical model (e.g., by including survey as a factor).
 See the links below for details on each survey's methods.

 ### Installing